 Many people do not think of vegetables as a great source of protein, but they are.
 Below is a list of 9 protein rich vegetables that you can eat everyday to help your body get enough protein to remain strong and healthy.

-Bok Choy: This vegetable is a good source of folate, calcium, potassium and make a great addition to Asian inspired dishes such as stir frys, soups, and spring rolls.
+Bok Choy: This protein rich vegetable is a good source of folate, calcium, potassium and make a great addition to Asian inspired dishes such as stir frys, soups, and spring rolls.

-Brussels Sprouts: These vegetables are not only a good source of protein, but they are also packed with fiber and vitamins and hands down is my youngest sons’ favorite vegetable.
+Brussels Sprouts: These protein rich vegetables are not only a good source of protein, but they are also packed with fiber and vitamins and hands down is my youngest sons’ favorite vegetable.
 I can remember when he was around 6 and would ask me to roast them for him for breakfast, lunch, and dinner.
 7 years later, he still loves them.
 Maybe not three times a day, but they are still one of his go to vegetables.
+I love that they are full of protein and good for him.
 His favorite way of eating them is by cutting them in halves and placing them on a large baking sheet then sprinkling them with some fresh squeezed lemon, garlic powder, onion powder, salt, and pepper and roasting them in the oven at 375 degrees for about 20 minutes.

-Breakfast, lunch, and dinner are not the only times you can enjoy some protein, having snacks that are nutrient dense and rich with protein is also a great way to get in your daily recommended servings of protein.
+Breakfast, lunch, and dinner are not the only times you can enjoy some protein rich vegetables, having snacks that are nutrient dense and rich with protein is also a great way to get in your daily recommended servings of protein.

-So, the next time that you are looking to add some plant-based protein to your diet, try these 9 protein rich foods and your body will thank you later.
+So, the next time that you are looking to add some plant-based protein foods to your diet, try these 9 protein rich vegetables and your body will thank you later.

 Reference: Semeco, A. M. (2020, June 16).
 The 10 best vegetables for protein.
 Retrieved from Medical News Today.com website: https://www.medicalnewstoday.com/articles/318600